THE WOLVERHAMPTON CONNECTION

 by a group of Wolverhampton steel workers who went to the town after

 manufacturer John Lysaght opened a factory there in 1898 and closed his Horseley

 Fields works three years later.
 The Wolverhampton employees made up the bulk of

-the Newport County team and adopted amber and black as their colours."
+the Newport County team and adopted amber and black (or old gold and black) as their colours."